o-Mateo-o/SuperMaklowiczWorld/README.md

 ### Technologies
 ---
-**Python** - the code itself, is written based on the Python's classes, each responsible for another character, evironment element, window etc.
+**Python** - the code itself is written based on the Python's classes, each responsible for another character, evironment element, window etc.

 **Python Arcade Library** - library used to create simple games as platformer or arcade ones.
 It provides extremly easy acess to all the commonly used ideas in game development.